About Us

 We invite you to become a member of Cascade Grotto!
 Our members enjoy caving trips of all skill levels, from introductory or family-friendly trips to lengthy ambitious remote expeditions.
 Privileges of membership include access to exclusive email lists, membership forums, access to caving trip announcements, trip reports, training, our annual meeting, digital library, the latest newsletter, and more!

 Full membership in the grotto only costs $20 USD per year plus only $5 per household member.
 You can pay with any credit card via our secure PayPal interface.
-Go to https://cascadegrotto.org/join-the-grotto/ for instructions on how to join.
+Go to http://cascadegrotto.org/join-the-grotto/ for instructions on how to join.

 Contact Us